wlangstroth/vim-racket/README.md

 Re-open your file(s) and benefit from the features of _vim-racket_.

+## Available commands

+`RktTest` - Runs the tests in the current buffer

+`RktRun` - Runs the current buffer

 ## Thanks

 Most of the real work on this module was done by [Paul Cannon](https://github.com/thepaul) and [Asumu Takikawa](https://github.com/takikawa).